 - Furnace size will be calculated by the size of your home.

-- Cost will fluctuate depending on the level of energy efficiency you’re searching for.
+- The cost will fluctuate depending on the level of energy efficiency you’re searching for.

 - The higher the AFUE rating, the greater the chance for energy savings.